Pasig River Expressway

-The Pasig River Expressway (PAREX) is a proposed elevated expressway in Metro Manila, Philippines skirting the banks of the Pasig River and connecting the cities of Manila, Mandaluyong, Makati, Pasig, Taguig and the municipality of Taytay.
+The Pasig River Expressway (PAREX) was a proposed elevated expressway in Metro Manila, Philippines skirting the banks of the Pasig River and connecting the cities of Manila, Mandaluyong, Makati, Pasig, Taguig and the municipality of Taytay.
 The expressway is proposed to alleviate east-west traffic congestion in Metro Manila.
 It is envisioned as a joint venture between the Philippine National Construction Corporation and the San Miguel Corporation.
 The project broke ground on September 24, 2021, while construction of the expressway was yet to start, pending the approval of its Environmental Compliance Certificate (ECC).
 The project was deemed cancelled in 2024 due to public uproar against the project.
 However, Ramon Ang announced renewed interest in the project, albeit citing the need to adjust it toward public sentiment.

 Route description

 The expressway is planned to start from Radial Road 10 in Manila and is proposed to end at the Southeast Metro Manila Expressway in the municipality of Taytay.
 Three segments are planned, in addition to utilizing the portion of the Skyway Stage 3 from Plaza Azul (Nagtahan) to San Juan River in Manila.